mojolicious/mojo.js/docs/Client.md

   // HTTP method for request
   method: 'GET',

-  // URL of request target as a string or URL object, maybe be relative to `client.baseURL`
+  // URL of request target as a string or URL object, may be be relative to `client.baseURL`
   url: new URL('https://mojolicious.org'),

   // Headers to include in request
   headers: {Accept: '*/*', Authorization: 'token 123456789abcdef'},

-  // Object with key/value pairs to be send as query string
+  // Object with key/value pairs to be sent with the query string
   query: {fieldA: 'first value', fieldB: 'second value'},

   // Request body as a string, `Buffer` or `stream.Readable` object